 Modern and Contemporary Opera

-Sounding Authentic: The Rural Miniature and Musical Modernism, Oxford University Press, AMS Studies in Music series, forthcoming 2014.
+Sounding Authentic: The Rural Miniature and Musical Modernism, Oxford University Press, AMS Studies in Music series, 2014.

 Editor, Representation in Western Music (Cambridge University Press, 2013).

 Editor, The Cambridge Companion to Jewish Music (Cambridge University Press, in progress).

 Forthcoming: “The ‘Yidishe Paganini’: Sholem Aleichem’s Stempenyu, the Music of Yiddish Theater, and the Character of the Shtetl Fiddler,” Journal of the Royal Musical Association (April 2014).

 “‘An Essential Expression of the People’: Interpretations of Hasidic Song in the Composition and Performance History of Ernest Bloch’s Baal Shem,” Journal of the American Musicological Society 65.3 (Autumn 2012): 777-820.

 “‘The Hora Staccato in Swing!’: Jascha Heifetz’s Musical Eclecticism and the Adaptation of Violin Miniatures,” Journal of the Society for American Music 6.4 (November 2012): 405-31.